destocot/obsidian-notes/Google Gemini API.md

 - Can provide up to 500 examples
 - can provide multiple inputs and outputs

+## Positive vs Negative Prompting
+- Do not include books written by the same author (negative)
+- Only include books written by other authors (positive)

 - Import data from a CSV (actions > import examples)

 > I am Udemy course creator and teach mostly technical topics.
 Given a list of topics covered in an online course, generate the title, subtitle, and description keeping with the tone and style of the provided examples.